 If demonstrating initiative within the realm of one’s relationship with God is indeed beneficial, it would seem as if much could also be gained by similarly applying ourselves in our interpersonal relationships.
 There is a common tendency that many of us have to procrastinate and postpone uncomfortable conversations that must take place.
 We continuously defer such encounters, in the hopes that they will be initiated by the other.
 This proclivity reflects a natural aversion to awkward moments and difficult discussions.
 While this tendency may be natural, it is appropriate for us to challenge ourselves and acknowledge that we can do better.
 It behooves us to recognize that to initiate a conversation which leaves one feeling vulnerable and exposed is, in and of itself, of great spiritual value, particularly during the season of repentance.
 Taking the first step towards reconciliation is often awkward, painful, and, at times, even humiliating.
 These feelings, while understandably uncomfortable, better enable us to achieve the proper state of mind during the days of awe.

-In less than one month, we will all be paid a very special visit.
+In one month, we will all be paid a very special visit.
 Thankfully, our Visitor generously informs us of His itinerary prior to His arrival.
 Rather than show up unexpectedly, He provides us with an incredibly generous opportunity to prepare and ready ourselves for this extraordinary experience.
 The month of Elul is a gift with profound potential.
 But, like most gifts, it is up to the recipient to choose if and how it is to be properly utilized.
 The gift of Elul has been delivered.
-It arrived a week ago.
 It is now for us to decide whether to take full advantage of this opportunity and initiate the process that is scheduled to begin.

 “You go first.”
 “No, you go first.”
 Does it really matter who goes first?
 Sometimes actually, it does.